sbweaver/100-days-of-code/log.md

 **Thoughts**: I don't get viewBox yet... need to read more about that.
 Might try to make a color palette template with CSS similar to WSU's.
 Would be good to have ready to go for clients...

 **Link(s) to work**: [SVG viewBox on Codepen.io](https://codepen.io/sgweaver/pen/ea2c4c0888feea496df953c443e266e3) (not yet public)

+### Day 48: February 27, 2018

+**Today's Progress**: Back to my theme based on Underscores

+**Thoughts**: Missed yesterday - Mr. Blue Screen of Death thwarted my efforts...
+Got new DesktopServer version installed.
+Got sites reconnected with new extentions (.dev.cc).
+Seems like the dropdown menu toggles aren't working now on my primary menu.
+Not sure why.

+**Link(s) to work**: